Business Management

 Learning Outcomes:

 Upon completing this course, student possess an overview of the aspects a penetration plan needs to address with a special focus on defining targets and considering costs.
 They know the criteria to define a target group for KAM activities and are able to analytically grasp and conceptionally describe integration potentials and synergies.
-Students are aware of classical obstacles and pitfalls in key account management, concepts of the partnering approach, and the buying center with key customers.
-This course helps students train and develop their holistic thinking and decision-making & problem-solving skills.
+Alumni are aware of classical obstacles and pitfalls in key account management, concepts of the partnering approach, and the buying center with key customers.
+This course helps alumni train and develop their holistic thinking and decision-making & problem-solving skills.

 Superior module: